This post on pueblo dances in Northern New Mexico first published in December 2010 was updated on 11/18/2015

-One of the greatest cultural resources in New Mexico are the Pueblos,have been home to indigenous peoples for hundreds of years.
+One of the greatest cultural resources in New Mexico are the pueblos, home to indigenous peoples for hundreds of years.
 All but one of the Eight Northern Pueblos are within an hour’s drive of Santa Fe.
 Taos is a little further.

-The Pueblos continue to follow traditional spiritual practices as they have done for uncounted generations.
+The pueblos continue to follow traditional spiritual practices as they have done for uncounted generations.
 Today, many are intertwined with the Catholicism the Spanish forced them to embrace.
-Ceremonial dances are a vital part of Pueblo life.
+Ceremonial dances are a vital part of pueblo life.
 Many fall over the Christmas holiday season and are open to the public.
 The exact meaning of the dances can only be guessed at by outsiders; they are private about their religious practices.
 Dances are often part of larger ceremonies not shared with outsiders.
 These may have gone on for days prior to the public part of these rituals.
-Click here for a schedule of dances during the Christmas holiday season.
+Click here for a schedule of pueblo dances during the Christmas holiday season.

 Buffalo and Deer Dances are celebrations of thanksgiving to the game animals for making themselves available to the hunters to feed the People.
 Without these they would starve.
 The dances may also be part of traditional Solstice ceremonies that existed long before the Spanish came to the “New World”.

-Los Matachines reflects the assimilation of Christian influence on the Pueblos.
+Los Matachines reflects the assimilation of Christian influence on the pueblo peoples.
 The dance, believed to have originated in Spain at the time of Moorish occupation, was brought to the New World by the Spanish settlers.
 It was used by the Franciscan friars to channel what they considered heathen dances into an acceptable and reverent format.
 Los Matachines is also danced by people of Spanish descent.
 It has been performed at Bernalillo, north of Albuquerque, for over three-hundred years.
 Among the Pueblos, Santa Clara and Jemez use drums for Los Matachines; other Pueblos use fiddle and guitar, harking back to the Spanish origins.

 The Turtle Dance seems to have at least two interpretations.
 According to Jill Sweet, it is a celebration of the fertility, youth, agriculture and rain.
 According to a discography from New World Records, the Turtle Dance, represents the life-cycle, the end of the old year and beginning of the new.
 In Masked Gods, Frank Waters, southwest writer and frequent observer of Pueblo life, writes that the Taos Pueblo version of the dance is a representation of the emergence from the third world, water.